iptc/sportsjs-dev/README.md

 ## Tests

 We have created some unit tests for the schema itself to ensure that our schema stays valid according to our examples.
-It contains some simple schemas embedded in the test script, and it also loads all of the example files in the `examples` folder.
+It loads a series of test instance documents stored in `tests/unit_test_files/should_pass` and `should_fail`, which includes copies of the examples from the `examples` folder.

 It is written in Python, and can be run with: